LeoJuguet/report-internship2024/report.typ

 - alignment of memory access
 ]

+Out-of-bounds access is a common condition in software verification, as it helps prevent writing to unauthorized memory locations and avoids information leaks.
+Checking for division by zero is also crucial to ensure that the program does not crash.
+Memory access alignment is required by certain architectures and can enhance execution speed.

+Termination is important, especially in cryptographic programs, as most of them need to execute in constant time.
+Scalars must be initialized to ensure that they are properly represented in the generated assembly code.

 In the following report, we will not talk about division by zero, even if a prototype of division by zero detection is implemented, because Jasmin is focused on cryptography code, and in particular constant-time programs.
 Division operations are not used because they are not constant-time operator.
+We will focus on the initialization of scalars and arrays, as well as out-of-bounds access to arrays

 = Overview of Abstract Interpretation <abstract-interpretation>